Sep9

 Emphasizes an essential truth: If it is not from God, it won’t last!
 In fact, if something pretends to be from God, but isn’t, it will lead to disaster.

-Warns if were not careful in holding to the truth, we can end up giving hypocrites the benefit on doubt.
+Warns if were not careful in holding to the truth, we can end up giving hypocrites the benefit of doubt.
 Or we can end up thinking the best of everybody.
 Don’t be so naive in believing that people are naturally good at heart.
 Don’t think the best of everybody, but think accurately.

 Teaches rather than backpedaling and apologizing stay firm to what you believe to be true.
 Don’t allow sympathy to sway you or deter you.
 Don’t accommodate people out of the fear of offending them.

-Jesus answers them with an agricultural example followed by a parable.
+Jesus answers them with an agricultural example.
 Being an agrarian society, the disciples understood the agricultural parallel to what Jesus was saying.
 That parallel finds a farmer planting his field, but when the plants grow they are joined by other plants, called weeds, that the farmer did not plant.
 The plants that the Father did not plant, the weeds, were the Pharisees.
 They will one day be rooted up and destroyed in hell, but for now they are to be left alone as blind guides.
 No doubt Jesus’ words may have reminded the disciples of another parable that He had already told them about the “Weeds and the Wheat”.-(Matt.
 13:24-43)

 - Posted by David Costa/